 Ongoing charges can be found by clicking on the charges tab on a fund’s factsheet.
 A fund factsheet is accessed by clicking on a fund name.
 On top of the Annual Management Charge quote you will also be charged • 0.25% platform fee taken by FundsNetwork.
 Fidelity FundsNetwork administers all investments made via FundExpert.co.uk 0.5% service fee payable to FundExpert.co.uk

-I cannot see whether a fund has a bid/offer spread.
+I can see the bid and offer prices but cannot see whether a fund has a bid/offer spread.

 Transferring your investments to FundExpert.co.uk

 Can I move my existing Cash ISAs to FundExpert.co.uk?